Neurojedi/Machine-Learning-Zero2Hero/2. Logistic Regression/README.md

 # Logistic Regression Algorithm on Python
 Welcome to second part of my repository.
-In this part, I will introduce you the most basic classification algorithm, Logistic Regression.
+In this part, I will introduce you the basics of classification as well as the most basic model that we can use for classification.

 ## Contents: